techadarsh/RAG-ENTERPRISE/LLM_HARDENING_SUMMARY.md

 ## Conclusion

 The system is now production-ready with:
-- ✅ Automatic failover between endpoints
+- [x] Automatic failover between endpoints
-- ✅ Comprehensive health monitoring
+- [x] Comprehensive health monitoring
-- ✅ Reboot-stable configuration
+- [x] Reboot-stable configuration
-- ✅ Developer-friendly startup process
+- [x] Developer-friendly startup process
-- ✅ Clear troubleshooting documentation
+- [x] Clear troubleshooting documentation
-- ✅ No breaking changes for existing deployments
+- [x] No breaking changes for existing deployments

 The 404 error is permanently resolved through multiple layers of resilience, and the system provides clear diagnostics when issues occur.